Skip to main content

 Park History

 Conservation efforts at Amvrakikos began in the 1970s when ornithologists documented the international importance of the wetlands for migratory and breeding birds.
-The area was designated a Ramsar Site in 1975, recognizing it as a wetland of international importance.
-Several component sites received national protection as game reserves and wildlife refuges throughout the 1980s and 1990s.
+The area was designated a Ramsar Site on 21 August 1975, recognizing it as a wetland of international importance.
+[1] Several component sites received national protection as game reserves and wildlife refuges throughout the 1980s and 1990s.
 The European Union designated significant portions as Natura 2000 sites under both the Birds and Habitats Directives.
-In 2008, Greece established the Amvrakikos Wetlands National Park under Law 3044/2002, unifying the various protected zones under a single management authority.
-The Management Body of Amvrakikos Gulf-Lefkada was created to oversee conservation, research, and sustainable development.
-This integrated approach aimed to resolve longstanding conflicts between conservation objectives and the interests of fishing communities, farmers, and tourism operators who depend on the gulf's resources.
+In 2008, Greece formally established the Amvrakikos Wetlands National Park by Joint Ministerial Decree 11989/2008, unifying the various protected zones under a single management authority.
+[2] The Acheloos Valley and Amvrakikos Gulf Protected Areas Management Unit of the Natural Environment and Climate Change Agency (NECCA) now oversees conservation, research, and sustainable development.

 Major Trails And Attractions